PoCInnovation/Workshops/software/17.gRPC/README.md

 ## Step 3 - Implement the server

 ### :bookmark_tabs: **Description**:
+At the first step, the protoc compiler generated 2 files: `messenger_grpc.pb.go` and `messenger.pb.go`.
-The protoc compiler generated a `messenger.pb.go` at the first step, which contains a lot of things, including a `MessengerServiceServer` interface.
+Let's focus on the first one, which contains a lot of things, including a `MessengerServiceServer` interface.

 During this step, you will implement this interface and its method, `Send`.

 ### :pushpin: **Tasks**:
-- Open the `messenger/messenger.pb.go` file
+- Open the `messenger/messenger_grpc.pb.go` file
 - Look for the `MessengerServiceServer`
-- Create a folder named `server`
+- Create a folder named `server` at the root of your working directory
-- Create a `server.go` in the `server` folder
+- Create a `server.go` file in the `server` folder
 - In the `server/server.go` file, create a `Server` structure which contains nothing for the moment
 - Create a `Send` method for the `Server` structure which takes the same arguments as the `Send` method of the `MessengerServiceServer` interface